top of page

 2) Setup The Lesson Area

-• As few people as possible should be in the lesson space
+• As few people as possible should be in the lesson space unless a younger student needs help with technology.

 • Turn off notifications on the device being used for the lesson.